c2lugo/cse15l-lab-reports/lab-report-1-remote-access-and-filesystem-week-1.md

 [user@sahara ~]$ pwd
 /home
 ```
 The current directory before using the `cd` command was `/home/lecture1`, this is shown by the using `pwd` command which prints the current working directory.
 If we use the `cd` command with no arguments, it will take you to the `HOME` directory.
 The `cd` command changes the current working directory to the given argument or path.
-Since no arugment was given, it takes us back the start or the `/home` directory.
+Since no argument was given, it takes us back to the start or the `/home` directory.
 This is not an error.

 2. `cd` used with a path to a directory as an argument